 Point Mutations: These are changes affecting only one or a few nucleotides in a gene sequence.
 They can take several forms:

 - Substitutions: A single nucleotide is replaced by another.
-For instance, an adenine (A) might be replaced by a guanine (G).
+To give you an idea, an adenine (A) might be replaced by a guanine (G).

 - Insertions: One or more extra nucleotides are added into the DNA sequence.